 Fellows

-For nearly two decades, CURE has funded the training of pediatric oncology fellows at Emory University School of Medicine.
+For more than two decades, CURE has funded the training of pediatric oncology fellows at Emory University School of Medicine.
 Providing funding to further their education helps ensure that those future oncologists become clinicians and researchers we need in order to eradicate childhood cancer.

 Sam Robb Fellow